-If you receive insurance benefits from the district, (you work the minimum number of hours per week) you are able to make all benefit enrollments and changes through our online benefit enrollment portal.
+If you receive insurance benefits from the district, you are able to make all benefit enrollments and changes through our online benefit enrollment portal.
 This online process replaces all the paper forms that have been required by our carriers in the past.

 Please be advised that qualifying life events require the appropriate documentation be submitted to the Treasurer's Office before any transaction will be approved.
 These include birth certificates when adding a child, marriage licenses when adding a spouse, etc. We strongly encourage logging in to the portal to ensure all your current benefit elections and information are correct.

 Should you have any additional questions when accessing the portal please contact Jill Corwin in the Treasurer's Office at extension 1123 or Sarah Green at extension 1112.Benefit GuidesYou can access the 2024 benefit guide here: 2024 Benefit GuideYou can access the 2023 benefit guide here: 2023 Benefit GuideYou can access the 2022 benefit guide here: 2022 Benefit GuideYou can access the 2021 benefit guide here: 2021 Benefit GuideYou can access the 2020 benefit guide here: 2020 Benefit GuideYou can access the 2019 benefit guide here: 2019 Benefit GuideYou can access the 2018 benefit guide here: 2018 Benefit GuideYou can access the 2017 benefit guide here: 2017 Benefit GuideEmployee BenefitsEmployer Sponsored Benefits

 - Health and major medical insurance through United Healthcare myuhc.com

 - Prescription drug plan through Optum

 Employees can call EAP at 1-888-887-4114

 - Dental plan for full-time employees and family through Delta Dental of Ohio